 Biases may lead to smaller variability, which raises the decision-maker’s expected concave utility.
 As a result, seeking unbiased estimators can be a strictly dominated decision approach.
 Moreover, by aggregating unrelated tasks and leveraging supposedly irrelevant information, the decision-maker may improve the unbiased decision by shrinking it toward an arbitrarily chosen reference point.
 This revelation highlights the difference between probability theory and statistical inference.
 Relying on the findings of behavioral decision research, we further illustrate that compared to economic models based on probability theory, economic models based on statistical inference better reconcile the gap between rational theories and descriptive behavior.

-Keywords: Decision Making under Uncertainty, Behavior Economics, Anchoring Effect, Decision Theory, James-Stein Shrinkage
+Keywords: Decision Making under Uncertainty, Behavioral Economics, Decision Theory, James-Stein Shrinkage, Anchoring